-The Albany Herald Publishing Company, Inc. ("The Albany Herald"), located in Albany, Georgia, publishes The Albany Herald which is a seven-day-a-week newspaper that serves southwest Georgia.
-The Albany Herald's circulation approximates 33,000 subscribers.
+The Albany Herald Publishing Company, Inc. ("The Albany Herald"), located in Albany, Georgia, publishes The Albany Herald, which is a seven-day-a-week newspaper that serves southwest Georgia.
+The Albany Herald's circulation approximates 33,000 Sunday subscribers and 30,000 daily.
 The Albany Herald also produces a weekly advertising shopper and other niche publications.